Sampling-Based Constrained Motion Planning with Products of Experts: Methodology

+where $\lambda$ is a temperature parameter.
 Various methods, including different generative models, can be employed to convert this function into a proper distribution.
 This article chooses the approach outlined in \citep{Shetty23}.
 This method discretizes the function \eqref{eq:const_static} and transforms it into an unnormalized distribution.
 The resulting distribution can be represented using tensor cores (as defined in Sec. \ref{sec:TT_dist}), enabling a lower memory footprint and seamless integration with the other experts, along with a straightforward sampling method from the new distribution.

 After converting the constraint function \eqref{eq:const_static} into a distribution in TT format, we can express it as